Project

 #20

-Updated by James Hutchinson about 2 years ago
+Updated by James Hutchinson over 2 years ago

 I was having the same issue of continuity errors when trying to stream livetv whilst also running an EPG scan.